 - Descent of facial fat

-- Sagging and loss of definition of your jawline and neck skin
+- Sagging and loss of definition of the jawline and neck skin

-Recovery time is usually two to three weeks, with final results being obvious after two months.
+Recovery time is usually two to three weeks, with final results being obvious after about two months.

-Modern surgery procedures are typically safe, but there are risks and complications that may occur with any surgery, including facelift surgery.
+Modern surgery procedures are typically safe, but there are risks and complications associated with any surgery, including facelift surgery.